Night of the Dead Living: Ratings

 Ratings for Homicide: Life on the Street gradually declined since the series first premiered.
 In response, NBC announced to fans that a decision about whether Homicide would be renewed or canceled would depend on how the last four episodes of the season fared in the ratings, including "Smoke Gets in Your Eyes".
 In its original American broadcast on March 31, 1993, the episode was watched by 6.7 million households, according to Nielsen Media Research, earning the episode a 7.2 rating.
 It was one of the lowest ratings of the first season of Homicide: Life on the Street, continuing the downward trend of the season.
 By comparison, the previous episode, "Smoke Gets in Your Eyes", was seen by 7.08 million households, while the season premiere, "Gone for Goode", was watched by more than 18 million households due to a lead-in from Super Bowl XXVII.
 Homicide ranked low in the Nielsen ratings compared to other shows the week of "Night of the Dead Living", while its time-slot competitor, the ABC comedy Home Improvement, ranked second for the week with 20.39 million household viewers.

 At the time that the season finale aired, Homicide producers still did not know whether their show would be renewed for a second season.
 After the season finale, Homicide: Life on the Street went on a hiatus while the network decided whether the series would be renewed.
-That hiatus ultimately lasted nine months until the premiere of the second season premiere, "Bop Gun".
+That hiatus ultimately lasted nine months until the premiere of the first episode of the second season, "Bop Gun".